naelob/bob-rescue/README.md

 # BOB RESCUE

-Object Oriented Game made in JAVA made at college.
+Object Oriented Game made in JAVA at college with a friend.
 It's a PET-RESCUE's replica.
 The initial aim of the game is to save pets.
 Though here you have to save as much as you can SpongeBob !